 The third item I’d like to share is this decorating idea I fathomed in my head and asked Jim to create.
 Eighty drilled holes later and, again, painted with high gloss lacquer, this is the result for our home décor.
 It’s a focal point piece to add vertical interest made from branches and aspen wood, which is a soft light wood.

 Jim does a fabulous job bringing my ideas to life; it’s as if he were a mind reader.
-Here’s one that I created though – a floral orchid centerpiece.
+Here’s one that I created though – a white floral orchid centerpiece.
 It was really relaxing for me to create this as I enjoy working with artificial botanicals.
 Jim likes the real thing and keeps our garden lovely as you can see from the picture above (smiles).